 Vanessa is interested in how the brain learns to relate information accumulated from different end organs (e.g. eyes, ears, skin, mouth and nose—each with its own processing delays and physiological limitations) into a single, unified percept of the world.
-In order for the brain to recreate the outside world, the senses must carry amodal stimulus attributes, such as spatial and temporal properties.
+Normal aging is associated with sensory delays and cognitive changes.
+If one sense slows down more than another, then the way in which information is put together will need to be adjusted, across the lifespan.
+In order for the older brain to recreate the outside world, the senses must carry amodal stimulus attributes, such as spatial and temporal properties.

 Her questions include:

-Vanessa has also begun to extend her multisensory research to include populations that process spatial and temporal properties differently.
-She has looked at crossmodal attention in people with developmental dyslexia.
-She is also investigating multisensory neural plasticity in the blind brain.
-Most research with clinical populations has investigated single modality processing.
-Very little research has looked at how these clinical populations combine multisensory stimuli.
-Vanessa is interested in determining which reference frames they use—and which neural networks are involved—when they perform multisensory tasks.
+Vanessa has investigated multisensory integrations in clinical populations that process spatial and temporal properties differently.
+She has looked at crossmodal attention in people with developmental dyslexia, and has investigated audio-tactile integration in the blind brain.
+She intends to extend her research, and use some of these methods to study the cognitive and sensory changes associated with normal aging.
+Most research into aging has investigated single modality processing.
+Very little research has looked at how older adults combine multisensory stimuli.
+Vanessa is interested in determining which multisensory circuits are intact – and which higher order cognitive processes they depend on – in order to develop multisensory training programs to improve performance in a variety of daily tasks.

-Understanding how the blind brain solves the multisensory reconstitution problem has implications for high-tech interface design (making devices more intuitive and easy to learn).
+Understanding how the aging brain solves the multisensory reconstitution problem has implications for high-tech interface design (making devices more intuitive and easy to learn).

-Vanessa Harrar currently holds a Banting Postdoctoral Fellowship, administered by the Canadian Institute for Health Research (CIHR).
+Vanessa Harrar held a Banting Postdoctoral Fellowship, administered by the Canadian Institute for Health Research (CIHR).
 Previously, she was the recipient of Natural Science Engineering Research Council of Canada (NSERC) Masters and PhD scholarships.
 She was also awarded the Mary Somerville Junior Research Fellowship, a prestigious stipendiary fellowship from Somerville College at Oxford University.
-Her research is currently funded by the Oxford-McGill Neuroscience Collaboration Fund.
+She was also co-PI on a grant funded by the Oxford-McGill Neuroscience Collaboration Fund.